GiuseppeBergamino/Sound-Space-Explorer/README.md

 * **Too dense / loud:** lower the **Soundscape** group fader; mute layers; use teacher **Solo** to spotlight.
 * **OSC not learning:** check firewall and port; verify “Enable input for control messages”.

+## About the audio files (FLAC & WAV)

+This project ships with .flac audio to keep the download small.
+FLAC is **lossless**: it sounds identical to WAV, just uses less space.
+Reaper plays both FLAC and WAV natively.

+#### Replace or add your own sounds

+* **Quick swap** (same name): put your new file (FLAC or WAV) in the folder and keep the same filename as the original → Reaper will pick it up automatically at next open.
+* **New filename**: add the file to the right track, then mute/remove the old item.
+(If Reaper asks for missing media: “Browse for missing files…” and point to the file)

+#### Create your own soundscape

+* Duplicate a scene folder/track (e.g., “River → River_Custom”).
+* Drop in your sounds (beds/ambiences, point sources) and set their positions in the Ambisonics encoder.
+* Save the project (ideally with relative paths and media in the same folder).

+#### Recommended formats (simple defaults)

+* Sample rate: 48 kHz
+* Bit depth: 24-bit (16-bit also fine)
+* Channels: Mono for point sources (e.g., bird, bell), Stereo for ambience beds (e.g., river, wind)
+* Headroom: leave peaks around -1 dBFS to avoid clipping.
+* Length: keep layers reasonably short for classroom demos (you can loop beds if needed).